univention/container-listener-base/README.md

 ## Environment configuration

-The environment is configured in the file `.env.listener` which will be created by the Ansible script mentioned above.
+The environment is configured in file `docker-compose.override.yaml*`.

-The variables are documented inside of the file `.env.listener.example`.
+The variables are documented inside of the file `docker-compose.yaml`.